Desert sand (color)

-Desert sand is a very light and very weakly saturated reddish yellow colour which corresponds specifically to the coloration of sand.
+Desert sand is a very light and very weakly saturated reddish yellow color which corresponds specifically to the coloration of sand.
 It may also be regarded as a deep tone of beige.

 Desert sand was used by General Motors, along with "rosewood", as a paint color for their early Cadillacs.

-In 1998, desert sand was made into a Crayola crayon colour.
+In 1998, desert sand was made into a Crayola crayon color.